 Sarah Kamal, the newly elected president of JCI Bangladesh, sits one on one with ICE Today’s Verve and shares her vision for the future.

-As the newly elected President of JCI Bangladesh, What is your vision?
+As the newly elected President of JCI Bangladesh, what is your vision?

 What are the future prospects of JCI Bangladesh?

-I think the prospect of JCI Bangladesh is beyond imagination, imagine a youth-driven organization which is not limited to Bangladesh by border only, but present in 120 countries, with 5000 Local Organizations and 200,000 active members.
+I think the prospect of JCI Bangladesh is beyond imagination, imagine a youth-driven organization which is not limited to Bangladesh by border only, but present in 120 countries, with 5000 local organisations and 200,000 active members.
 We have the power to step up and become genuine agents in building better leaders, generating positive change.
 JCI stands as a global organization for young leaders to shine and become agents of positive change through business skills, international network, individual development and community in action.

 What new initiatives do you plan to take during your tenure as the President of JCI Bangladesh?

 The current set of programs and events that we have are Youth Leadership Conclave, Inspire Women, Pre Budget Discussion, Ten Young Outstanding Persons of Bangladesh (TOYP), Be the Change and many others.
-In addition to those, I would like to take new initiatives on holding different skills & development training for our members, increase membership engagement and new programs for entrepreneurial development and to highlight the achievement of JCI Bangladesh globally in various JCI international conferences.
+In addition to those, I would like to take new initiatives on holding different skills and development training for our members, increase membership engagement and new programs for entrepreneurial development and to highlight the achievement of JCI Bangladesh globally in various JCI international conferences.